-A question that I frequently hear from clients is how to hang artwork properly.
+One question I frequently hear from clients is how to hang artwork properly.
 There are some simple guidelines to ensure the proper balance that you can follow.
-These guidelines will help you to create a look that you will be happy with viewing in your home.
+These guidelines will help you create a look that you will be happy viewing in your home.

-- Pick a theme – Group like pictures; for example, colorful florals, black and white photos, landscapes, or people pieces can be grouped.
+- Pick a theme for a group of pictures; for example, colorful florals, black and white photos, landscapes, or people pieces can be grouped.

 - Frames and mats – Use frames similar in color or matching.
 If using mats, use the same color mats for all the pieces.

-- Plan the size – If using over a piece of furniture, the piece or the grouping should not extend over what it hangs over.
-Use one large piece or create a large piece by grouping smaller artwork or treasures together.
+- Plan the size – If displaying over a piece of furniture, the item or the grouping should not extend over what it hangs over.
+Use one large element or create the illusion of a large piece by grouping smaller pieces.

-Too often, I find that clients want to display all their family photos, and there are too many.
-I refer to this as eye clutter, and it can be challenging as the eye doesn’t discern what it’s viewing.
-My recommendation is to pick a few photos that you love and feature them, changing them out periodically using the same photo color scheme.
+- Clients often want to display all their family photos, and there are too many.
+I refer to this as eye clutter, and it can be challenging as the eye does not discern what it is viewing.
+I recommend picking a few photos you love and featuring them, changing them out periodically using the same photo color scheme.

-A beautiful example of using same-themed pieces in same-colored frames and mats:
+- Use same-themed pieces in same-colored frames and mats.

-Understanding the size of artwork required in a space is worth researching.
-I can’t tell you the number of times I walk into a home and see a small piece hanging over an over-sized couch.
-This example shows a beautifully scaled item over a couch:
+- Understanding the size of artwork required in a space is worth researching.
+I often see a small piece hanging over an oversized couch.

-The same concept can work with treasured items where you blend similar colors with pieces of artwork or framed mirrors.
-My suggestion is first to measure the space that you are trying to fill.
-Next, using painter’s tape that can easily be removed, frame that size out on your kitchen floor.
-After you have created the outline, lay the pieces out, allowing a 2-3” variance around each piece to create the gallery presentation.
+- The same concept can work with treasured items where you blend similar colors with artwork or framed mirrors.
+Start by measuring the space that you are trying to fill.
+Next, use easy-to-remove painter’s tape on the floor, grab your tape measure, and lay out the frame size.
+Once you create the outline, lay the pieces inside the frame, allowing 2-3″ variance around each piece to create a gallery.
 Snap a picture of the final layout on the floor to ensure you have a copy of your plan that you can reference.
 The next step is copying to your wall.